 Author, Teacher, and Poet in Tennessee

-Catherine's writing has appeared or is forthcoming in the Tahoma Literary Review, Southampton Review, Cider Press Review, Still: the Journal, Caesura, Mid-American Review and in various anthologies.
-A Walker Percy fellow, she is several times nominated for the Pushcart Prize in Literature and won the Southeast Review’s Gearhart Poetry Prize.
+Catherine's writing has appeared in the Tahoma Literary Review, Southampton Review, Cider Press Review, Still: the Journal, Caesura, Mid-American Review and in various anthologies.
+A Walker Percy and Hambidge fellow, she is several times nominated for the Pushcart Prize in Literature and won the Southeast Review’s Gearhart Poetry Prize.
 She also had work selected for “The Best Small Fictions of 2015” anthology by guest judge Robert Olen Butler.

 Catherine earned a Master of Fine Arts in Creative Writing from the University of Tampa.
 She lives in the Nashville area where she enjoys a thriving arts scene and was awarded a BonnarooWorks/MetroArts grant.
 She currently teaches at a community college.